Skip to main content

 false

-you can restore replaced actions as well.
+you can return replaced actions as well.
 Optionally, you can pass in a number of actions you want to go back, in the case of more than one action being selected or replaced.

 In the previous chapter,